Getting out a good Aloo Gobi recipe has been something that's been playing on the back of my mind for YEARS.

 I like to start by chopping everything up and getting it ready to use, since the potatoes and cauliflower take a little bit of prep.

-- Peel the potatoes and chop them up.
-I prefer them to be medium sized cubes, so they retain their shape.
+- Peel the potatoes and chop them - I prefer them to be medium sized cubes, so they retain their shape.
 Cut them too fine and they risk getting mashed.

 - For the cauliflower, set aside the stems.
 You can use them for something else, such a vegetable broth, but they just aren't so good in this recipe as they remain tough and don't work so well with the texture of things.
 Chop the cauliflower into medium-sized florets slightly larger in size than the potato cubes.